quannm244/apigw-nlb-eks/README.md

 # apigw-nlb-eks

-Deploy EKS cluster with API Gateway and private integration with NLB to expose API
+Deploy EKS cluster with API Gateway and private integration with NLB to expose a sample Hello World

 # 1. Setup environment
 ## a.
 Install kubectl (v1.20)